The Great Gatsby: an American novel photo

 The time of the action is the summer of 1922.
 America, after World War 1, has become the most prosperous and thriving nation in the world.
 It is the period of the Golden Boom (America has sold weapons and has become rich) and widespread corruption is at its apogee.

-Bribery was a frequent practise.
+Bribery was a frequent practice.
 It has been shown by historians that after the Civil War, corruption was nothing compared to the Roaring Twenties.
-Even if 1850’s carpetbaggers took advantage of the situation of that time, it was far less important than in the 1920’s.
+Even if the 1850s carpetbaggers took advantage of the situation of that time, it was far less important than in the 1920’s.

 Corruption also marks the weakening of spiritual and moral values.
 After the butchery of World War I, disillusion had set in and therefore isolationism was striking rich.